enewe101/hilbert/docs/index.rst

 or save them to disk, get the embedding for a given word, normalize them, or find the embedding most similar to a given one.

+All the word vectors are stored in a 2D tensor ``my_embeddings.V``, with one vector per row.
+If covectors were included, they are similarly structured and are at ``my_embeddings.W``.

-The ``Embeddings`` class tries to be useful, but if you just want to access the underlying tensors or dictionary, just do:
+If you just want to access the underlying tensors or dictionary, just do:

 .. code-block:: python